Dear future president,

 It is vital that our next president not only provides schools with the necessary protocols and resources to prevent sexual misconduct on campus but, as a figurehead, lead the country towards a culture that fights against all versions of violence against women.
 Rape culture should not be perpetuated by our very own leader.

 I have seen first-hand, multiple times, that the possibility of skepticism and interrogation from school officials prevent young girls from reporting.
-DeVos’ new Title IX rules specifically will not only push victims of America’s most underreported crime further underground but also change the definition of “sexual misconduct,” so that most victims are no longer considered as such.
+Secretary of Education Betsy DeVos’ newly implemented Title IX rules will not only push victims of the United States’ most underreported crime further underground but also change the definition of “sexual misconduct,” so that most victims are no longer considered as such.

-Undoing this country’s long history of silencing victims’ voices is not an easy task, but we demand that you do so.
+Undoing this country’s long history of silencing victims’ voices is not an easy task, but we demand that you do it.